 Director of Sustainability, Tanisha Taylor.
 Ms. Taylor is a proud graduate of Alabama Agricultural and Mechanical University, one of the nation’s esteemed historically black colleges and universities.
 She is responsible for statewide coordination efforts between the state’s 18 MPOs and numerous state agencies.
 Her current work efforts include work on the Regional Transportation Plan Guidelines and SB 375 implementation efforts.
 Prior to joining CALCOG, Ms. Taylor served as a Planning Manager at the San Joaquin Council of Governments for 11 years.

-Planning Manager, Anthony Zepeda.
+Director of Finance & Administration, Anthony Zepeda.
 Mr. Zepeda is life-long California resident with a passion for making California’s regions more prosperous, equitable and sustainable.
-In his role as Planning Manager, Mr. Zepeda collaborates with member organizations, partner agencies and community advocacy groups to develop creative, effective solutions to complex planning challenges.
-Mr. Zepeda has over 15 years of transportation planning experience and has served in a variety of planning, programming, and management roles with several California MPO/RTPAs, including the Sacramento Area Council of Governments (SACOG), the Los Angeles County Metropolitan Transportation Authority (LA Metro), and the San Joaquin Council of Governments (SJCOG).
+In his role as Director of Finance & Administration, Mr. Zepeda collaborates with member organizations, partner agencies and community advocacy groups to develop creative, effective solutions to complex planning challenges.
+Mr. Zepeda has over 15 years of transportation planning experience and has served in a variety of planning, fiscal and management roles with several member agencies, including the Sacramento Area Council of Governments (SACOG), the Los Angeles County Metropolitan Transportation Authority (LA Metro), and the San Joaquin Council of Governments (SJCOG).
 Mr. Zepeda holds degrees in Economics and Geography.